 TAFISA and UNESCO have established a strong partnership for the promotion of TSG over the years, resulting in the publication of various policy papers.

-TAFISA’s new project, co-funded by the European Commission in 2017, will establish a European TSG Platform, as well as map the situation of TSG in Europe and put forward recommendations for their safeguarding and promotion.
+TAFISA’s new project, co-funded by the European Commission in 2017, established a European TSG Platform, as well as map the situation of TSG in Europe and put forward recommendations for their safeguarding and promotion.

 c/o Commerzbank / Filiale Höchst